humble92/mcp-browser_use-study/README.md

 # Run Use Case 1 (LlamaCpp with GGUF)
 uv run main.py uc1 llama_cpp

-# Run Use Case 2 (GPT4All with Agent - currently has issues)
+# Run Use Case 2 (GPT4All with Agent - experimental)
 uv run main.py uc2

 # Run Use Case 3 (Ollama with Agent)
 uv run main.py uc3

+# Run Use Case 4 (Ollama Google Login - experimental)
+# Ensure GOOGLE_ID and GOOGLE_PASSWORD env vars are set!
+uv run main.py uc4
 ```

 *   For `uc1`, you need to specify the runner (`hf`, `ctransformers`, or `llama_cpp`) after `uc1`.
-*   Ensure prerequisites for the chosen use case/runner are met (e.g., Ollama server running for `uc3`).
+*   Ensure prerequisites for the chosen use cases/runner are met (e.g., Ollama server running for `uc3`/`uc4`, environment variables set for `uc4`).